How Life Insurance Brokers Are Paid And Why You Don’t Care

 Over time, many advisors become comfortable dealing with a small number of companies.
 They’re familiar with the products, have strong contacts when they need assistance, and get better service and treatment from the company.
 That leaves the advisor exposed to the full onslaught of marketing products as directed by the company.
 Advisors read all the benefits of these specific product types as promoted by the company.
 The benefits are real and the companies are trusted.
 So they offer and explain these benefits of these specific products to their clients.
 And some of them buy based on that – and that’s positive reinforcement.

-Over time, advisors then become acclimatised to showing consumers the benefits of these specific products from these specific companies, and now you have the potential for product sales.
+Over time, advisors then become acclimatized to showing consumers the benefits of these specific products from these specific companies, and now you have the potential for product sales.
 And that’s bad.

 Product sales aren’t likely the result of commissions as we’ve seen – forget what your life insurance advisor makes.
 Instead, start addressing how many companies an advisor routinely does business with.